siyeonkim33/Fetch-Simulation-Tutorial/README.md

 A guideline for Fetch robot under the simulation and real-world.

 # Fetch Calibration Error
 While running Fetch calibration, it suddenly stopped and failed the calibration.
-The error messages shown up was like below:
+The error messages shown up were like below:

 ~~~
 [ INFO] [1620895638.889939885]: Solution found in 0.034940 seconds
 [ INFO] [1620895638.890302669]: SimpleSetup: Path simplification took 0.000332 seconds and changed from 38 to 2 states
 [ERROR] [1620895638.892085254]: Computed path is not valid.
 Invalid states at index locations: [ 7 8 ] out of 31.
 Explanations follow in command line.
 Contacts are published on /move_group/display_contacts
-[ INFO] [1620895638.892168182]: Found a contact between 'base_link' (type 'Robot link') and 'r_gripper_finger_link' (type 'Robot link'), which constitutes a collision.
+###[ INFO] [1620895638.892168182]: Found a contact between 'base_link' (type 'Robot link') and 'r_gripper_finger_link' (type 'Robot link'), which constitutes a collision.
 Contact information is not stored.
 [ INFO] [1620895638.892188698]: Collision checking is considered complete (collision was found and 0 contacts are stored)
 [ INFO] [1620895639.058072629]: Found a contact between 'base_link' (type 'Robot link') and 'r_gripper_finger_link' (type 'Robot link'), which constitutes a collision.
 Contact information is not stored.
 [ INFO] [1620895639.058102328]: Collision checking is considered complete (collision was found and 0 contacts are stored)